-Top Priority: State and Local Tax Deductibility (SALT)
+Top Priority: State and Local Tax Deduction (SALT)

-Westchester County strongly supports repeal of the limitations imposed on the amount of state and local taxes that can be deducted from federal income taxes.
-Prior to enactment of the federal tax reform act in December 2017, New York taxpayers who itemized their federal tax deductions could deduct the full amount of their state and local property and income taxes.
-This SALT deduction was a major source of tax fairness for high-taxed and donor states like New York, and especially Westchester with its high property taxes.
-Prior to 2017, 47% of Westchester residents itemized their federal tax deductions and had an average of \$34,300 in SALT deductions.
+Westchester County strongly supports the repeal of limitations imposed on the amount of state and local taxes that can be deducted from federal income taxes.
+Prior to enactment of the Tax Cuts and Jobs Act (TCJA) in December 2017, New York taxpayers who itemized their federal tax deductions could deduct the full amount of their state and local property and income taxes.
+This SALT deduction was a major source of tax fairness for high-taxed and donor states like New York, and especially Westchester County.
+Prior to 2017, 70% of Westchester's middle income families (defined as families making less than \$200,000 per year) itemized their federal tax deductions and had an average of \$36,263 in SALT deductions.
 The law now caps the SALT deduction at \$10,000, resulting in double taxation and raised taxes on thousands of middle-class families in Westchester who depended on that deduction.
-Westchester County greatly appreciated the strong leadership and advocacy of our federal delegation in fighting the 2017 tax reforms, and subsequent efforts to repeal the limits on the SALT deduction.
+Westchester County greatly appreciated the strong leadership and advocacy of our federal delegation in fighting the TCJA, and subsequent efforts to repeal the limits on the SALT deduction.
 We express our support for S. 85/H.R.
-613 due to the level of importance they hold to Westchester residents and ask for bi-partisan legislation to fix this problem:
+613 due to the level of importance they hold to Westchester residents and ask for federal legislation to fix this problem: